FRIENDS OF PLANT CONSERVATION

 Preserve walks are opportunities to slow down; wander through areas seldom seen; see, feel, and hear nature surrounding you.
 Walk with a small group led by experienced staff or volunteers who share their knowledge and passion for protecting our imperiled plant species, and see some of those species growing in their natural habitat.

-Preserve Walks are free for Friends members and open to the public for $15 per person.
+Preserve Workdays/Walks are free for Friends members and open to the public for $15 per person (no fee if you participate in a Workday).
 Most walks are limited to 15 participants to protect the land and to provide you with an opportunity to visit, learn, and photograph these treasures of North Carolina.

 There are no trails and no amenities of any sort on Plant Conservation Preserves.
 These are not recreational lands and Walks are intended to share the special nature of the Preserves and to promote their continued conservation.
 There is no public access to Preserves without a Permit.

 The Friends of Plant Conservation supports the efforts of the NC Plant Conservation Program to preserve rare plants in unique habitats throughout North Carolina.
 The Friends of Plant Conservation provide support through education, resource development, and advocacy.
 Specific goals of our organization include the following: